isaacpitwa/budget-app/README.md

 > The Blog app will be a classic example of a blog website.
 You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

+## Live Demo
+ For a live demo of the project click here.
+Please log in with the following pre-verified credentials:

+- email: demo@demo.com
+- password: 123456

 ## Development set up

 Use the following steps to run this Project locally: